 The second purpose is to verify condition of the stone.
 If a report is older and the stone has been in the marketplace for a period of time or if you are purchasing a previously enjoyed stone, some surface damage may have occurred that would negate the original opinion particularly in the rarer clarity catergories.

 The third purpose is to verify the stone’s identification and condition prior to and after mounting.
 Again, no reputable jeweler or setter is going to risk his or her hard-earned reputation by intentionally switching stones.
 However, stones can be accidentally switched.
-In 39 years, we have yet to come upon a proven case of a jeweler switching stones for his own profit.
+In all my years of experience, we have come upon only one, proven case of a jeweler switching stones for his own profit.
+That jeweler was convicted and sent to prison.
 On occasion, damage can be accidentally inflicted during the setting process.
 While this is not common, it can happen and you should not be responsible.
 The only way to prove your side is to have a set of photomicrographs prior to mounting.
 That way, if damage occurs and the setter is reluctant to take responsibility, you have photos on your side.
-However, with or without photos, some jewelers will not take responsiblity for the condition of fragile stones such as opals, emeralds, tanzanite and several others.
+However, with or without photos, some jewelers will not take responsibility for the condition of fragile stones such as opals, emeralds, tanzanite and several others.

 Yantz Bradbury Associates